nibi-lang/nibi/REGION_MEMORY_DESIGN.md

 # Region-Based Memory Management for Nibi

+I chatted with a claude about my runtime rsults after I got the various benchmarks back on nibi.
+I dont have time to do this idea right now but before this branch gets merged in I want to do, at least conceptually, what the clanker laid out below.
+It boils down to:

+1) make the interpreter aware of/ able to interact-with the allocator and pool
+2) make 2 new constructs to define memory regions and how to lift cells out of them

+I made a memory pool that made large allocations happen a LOT faster but it hits hard when lots of small ops kill cells.
+I figure with the ref pointer we have in dedicated regions we could mitigate memory "bloat" at the language level by designating high memory use regions and then indicating when its safe to free those batches

+Everything works as-is now (tests fine locally) but valgrind and ci have not run so we shall see.

 ## Executive Summary

 This document outlines a design for adding explicit region-based memory management to Nibi through new language constructs `region` and `lift`.
 This approach combines the performance benefits of arena allocation with the safety of reference counting, while giving users explicit control over memory regions.